 There are better ways to sell products and services to the Chinese middle-class digital enthusiast.
 Here are some examples of companies that have succeeded in the Chinese market.

 1 / Procter & Gamble

 Since its establishment in China in 1988, the company Procter & Gamble has become the largest manufacturer of consumer countries.
-To increase sales of its Rejoice shampoo, P & G has removed an important emotion with his campaign for Valentine’s Day, allowing to bind consumers to encourage them to buy the product.
+To increase sales of its Rejoice shampoo, P & G has removed an important emotion with its campaign for Valentine’s Day, allowing it to bind consumers to encourage them to buy the product.

-Just before the day of Valentine’s Day in 2012, the company has established 18 electronic billboards connected to a website for people to send romantic messages.
-The campaign was then quickly relayed on various media: the Internet through online videos, social networks through the participation of celebrities, but also on the banners, messages at the end of some television programs and also on the product to strengthen consumer engagement and participation.
+Just before the day of Valentine’s Day in 2012, the company established 18 electronic billboards connected to a website for people to send romantic messages.
+The campaign was then quickly relayed on various media: the Internet through online videos, social networks through the participation of celebrities, but also on the banners, messages at the end of some television programs, and also on the product to strengthen consumer engagement and participation.
 After six weeks, the campaign has generated more than 4 million visitors including 2.8 million repeat visits and 21 million page views.
-In January and February 2012, online sales have increased by 354% for Rejoice shampoo, showing the influence of an advertising campaign where consumers can participate.
+In January and February 2012, online sales increased by 354% for Rejoice shampoo, showing the influence of an advertising campaign in which consumers can participate.

 The impact of the participation of consumers in an advertising campaign